-If you’ve been following the 10-part Making a Quilt series and sewing along, you will now have a stack of twelve quilt blocks ready to put together into a quilt.
+If you’ve been following Kerry’s how to make a quilt series and sewing along, you will now have a stack of twelve quilt blocks ready to put together into a quilt.
 Here are some design options for your blocks:

 I have opted for a simple layout with sashing and cornerstones between my blocks.
 I am using scraps left over from my block fabrics so the sashing will blend into the blocks rather than have the ‘floating’ effect that can be achieved by single solid colour sashing.
 I am fussy cutting my corner stone squares so they all feature the same part of the same print.
 I am not adding a border but I have included a border option diagram in case you wish to do so.